For the few geeky people among the visitors to this website who

 I create the page programmatically based on an email that Vicki Vogt

-sends out each Friday from Perkins School for the Blind in
+sends out weekly from Perkins School for the Blind in

 - The Other Described Videos page is a catch-all